 AHO Meetings

 AHO observatories meet every fall, typically for a couple of days, to discuss and plan alliance matters, exchange ideas, share experiences, and celebrate the achievements of our members.
-Vatican Observatory will host the next meeting in October 2024.
-More details.
+Vatican Observatory hosted the latest meeting in October 2024.
+Click here for more details.

 source